lisamarieandersson/synonym-search-tool/README.md

 You can try out the frontend demo here: [Synonym Search Tool](https://synonymsearchtool.netlify.app/)

+**Note**: Please allow a few seconds for the server to start when first loading the application.

 ## Notes

 - This project is set up with Vitest for frontend testing.
 While test coverage is currently limited, more tests will be added in the future.